Barclays sells carbon project developer Tricorona

-LONDON Barclays BARCR.UL has sold Sweden-based carbon project developer Tricorona back to the company's management, the UK-headquartered investment bank said on Tuesday, two years after it bought the firm for $159 million.
+LONDON Barclays has sold Sweden-based carbon project developer Tricorona back to the company's management, the investment bank said on Tuesday, two years after it bought the firm for $159 million (102 million pounds).

 "Barclays confirms it has sold its equity interest in Tricorona to management," a spokeswoman told Reuters Point Carbon via email.